This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Intrathecal baclofen (ITB) or deep brain stimulation (DBS) can also be used, at the discretion of the child’s doctor and specialist, to help with severe cases of pain and discomfort.

 Doctors almost always recommend a team of therapists to address a child’s overall treatment plan.
-Physical therapists, occupational therapists, and speech pathologists can all assist in helping the child with movements, day-to-to activities, and communication.
+Physical therapists, occupational therapists, and speech pathologists can all assist in helping the child with movements, day-to-day activities, and communication.

 It’s always a good idea to consult with your child’s pediatrician if you have any concerns with your child’s treatment plan.